badsyntax/github-action-aws-static-stack/README.md

 A composite GitHub Action to deploy your static website to the AWS Edge.

+This Action is _opinionated_ meaning it relies on a specific AWS configuration (managed by CloudFormation IaC).
+It's not likely everyone will agree with default stack configuration or workflows, but I've written the sub-Actions to be generic so you can use the sub-Actions to create your own static deploy pipeline if you require more flexibility.
+Refer to [`action.yaml`](https://github.com/badsyntax/github-action-aws-static-stack/blob/master/action.yml) for example usage of the various Actions.

 ## Features

 - Preview sites with Pull Request comments